josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/README.md

 Reputational discomfort should not automatically be treated as public danger.

+### 2. What Evidence Supported It?

+Ask:

+- What evidence existed?
+- Who supplied it?
+- How reliable was it?
+- Was contrary evidence considered?
+- Were allegation, intelligence, inference, and finding distinguished?

+### 3. What Power Was Exercised?

+Identify whether the institution used:

+- coercive;
+- allocative;
+- interpretive;
+- employment;
+- regulatory;
+- contractual;
+- educational;
+- political;
+- or professional power.

-### 2. What Capacity Did The Response Remove?
+### 4. What Capacity Was Removed?

-Institutional action may remove or weaken:
+The response may weaken:

 - professional warning;
 - direct testimony;